Can I Get EI If I Quit My Job?

 Can you get EI if you quit because of stress?

 Stress alone is generally not enough.
-You must show the stress was serious, connected to workplace conditions, that you attempted to resolve the situation, and that you had no reasonable alternative to leaving.
+You must show the stress was serious, connected to workplace conditions, that you tried to resolve the situation, and that you had no reasonable alternative to leaving.
 Medical documentation greatly strengthens a claim based on stress or mental health.

 Can I get EI if I quit for a new job?